glitchpop-frenzy/design-patterns-in-flutter/README.md

 Design Patters:
 - Singletons: maintaining a single instance for the whole lifecycle of an application and provide a global point to access it.
+- Mediator: Mediator is a behavioral design-pattern used for one-to-many relationships

 A few resources to get you started if this is your first Flutter project: